 1. Budgeting

 • Divide your money into weekly or monthly amounts either in an app, a spreadsheet or via a cash withdrawal.
 This will help you become more aware of what you are spending.
-Small withdrawals every day may seem like nothing but they quickly add up.
+Small withdrawals every day may seem like nothing, but they quickly add up.

 • Pay your bills via Direct Debit where you can.
-It will help your budgeting to focus on the things that you can control – and some companies even give you a discount by paying this way!
+It will help with your budgeting to focus on the things that you can control – and some companies even give you a discount by paying this way!

 Photo of a person writing in the a notebook